skybert/skybert-net/src/craftsmanship/writing-excellent-commit-messages.md

 ## #4
 Oh yes, one more thing.
-When talking about commit messages, I would also urge everyone when writing the commit messages, to focus on _why_ you made these changes and less on the _what_.
+When talking about commit messages, I would also urge you when writing commit messages to focus on _why_ you made these changes and less on the _what_ you did.
 The _what_ is in the commit diff, so saying "Changed rocket package size from 5 to 3" isn't that interesting: